durkinza/KeyZ/HOWTO.md

 # How To Compile
 First download the repo.

-Using a terminal, move into the keyFile directory.
+Using a terminal, move into the directory.

 ### With make installed
 Compiling with make is easy, just run